 Can Anyone Do a 1031 Exchange?

 Yes, any taxpaying American citizen can do a 1031 exchange, so long as the relinquished property and the replacement property are both located within the United States.
 1031 exchanges are for big time real estate investors and regular taxpayers alike.

 How Do I Know if My Property is Like-Kind?

 One of the most important requirements in a 1031 exchange is that your relinquished property and your replacement property need to be like-kind.
 When it comes to real estate, like-kind is very broad.
 Most real estate is like-kind to most other real estate.
 For example, an apartment complex and a hotel would be considered like-kind because they are both real estate.
-When you get into the world of personal property (or chattel), the water gets a little murkier and you have to be more careful about what you’re exchanging into.
-A fleet of trucks used in your business can be exchanged for another fleet of trucks, but you could not 1031 exchange that fleet of trucks for an airplane.

 What are the Time Frames I Need to Be Aware of in a 1031 Exchange?